Photoproductions of dileptons, photons, and light vector mesons in p-p, p-Pb, and Pb-Pb collisions at Large Hadron Collider energies: INTRODUCTION

 \section{INTRODUCTION}

 Photoproduction processes are such reactions that a photon from the projectile interacts with the hadronic component of the target.
-These types of interactions have been investigated both experimentally and theoretically, and have received a lot of attention.
-First of all, photoproduction of dileptons, photons and low-mass vector mesons $(\rho,~\omega~\textrm{and}~\phi)$ can provide valuable information on the hot and dense state of strongly interacting matter, and low-mass vector mesons can also be used to test the non-perturbative regime of QCD~\cite{Nucl.Phys.A_910_203, Phys.Rev.C_91_025203, Phys.Lett.B_782_251, Eur.Phys.J.C_21_303, Phys.Rev.Lett_117_242002, Phys.Rev.D_87_054028, Aurenche:2011wu, Dyndal:2019ylt, Dittmaier:2009cr, Phys.Rev.D_97_054030}.
-Secondly, inclusive photonuclear processes are of particular interests for the study of small-x parton densities, while dijet~\cite{arXiv_0407298}, heavy flavor~\cite{Phys.Rev.C._66.044906} and quarkonia photoproduction can be applied to extract small-$x$ gluon densities in protons and nuclei~\cite{J.Phys.G_39_015010}.
-Thirdly, exclusive production of heavy vector mesons $(J/\Psi, \Upsilon)$ offers a useful approach to constrain the small-x nuclear gluon density and provides a rather direct measurement of nuclear shadowing~\cite{Nucl.Phys.A_926_136, Eur.Phys.J.C_34_297}.
-Finally, photoproduction mechanism plays a fundamental role in the $\emph{ep}$ deep inelastic scattering at the Hadron Electron Ring Accelerators \cite{Z.Phys.C._72_637}, and is also an important part of current experimental efforts at the Large Hadron Collider (LHC) \cite{Phys.Lett.b_798_134926, Phys.Rep._458_1}.
-The main advantage of using colliding hadrons and nuclear beams for studying photoproduction processes is the high equivalent photon energy and luminosity, which can be achieved at existing and future facilities~\cite{Eur.Phys.J.A_50_72}.
-At the LHC, photon-proton collisions occur at the center of mass energy ($\sqrt{s}$) an order of magnitude higher than those available at previous facilities, and $\sqrt{s}$ in photon-heavy ion collisions can be 30 times larger than the energies available at fixed target facilities.
-Because of these interesting features, photoproduction processes are recognized as a remarkable tool to improve our understanding of strong interactions at high energy regime ~\cite{Nucl.Phys.A_976_33}.
+The traditional method for studying these types of interactions is equivalent photon approximation (EPA), which can be traced back to early works by Fermi, Weizs\"{a}cker and Williams, and Landau and Lifshitz~\cite{Fermi:1924tc, vonWeizsacker:1934nji, Williams:1934ad, Sov.Phys._6_244}.
+The central idea of EPA is that the electromagnetic field of a fast charged particle can be interpreted as an equivalent flux of photons distributed with some density $n(\omega)$ on a frequency spectrum~\cite{Phys.Rev._51_1037, Dalitz:1957dd, Nucl.Phys._23_1295}.
+Therefore, the cross section can be approximated by the convolution of the photon flux with the relevant real photoproduction cross section.
+The photon flux is the very important function which significantly decides the accuracy of photoproduction processes.
+Since the convenience and simplicity of EPA, photoproduction processes have been investigated both experimentally and theoretically.
+First of all, photoproduction of dileptons, photons and low-mass vector mesons $(\rho,~\omega~\textrm{and}~\phi)$ can provide valuable information on the hot and dense state of strongly interacting matter, and low-mass vector mesons can also be used to test the non-perturbative regime of QCD~\cite{Incani:2012ng, Santos:2014vwa, Guzey:2018bay, Fontannaz:2001ek, Manohar:2016nzj, Mariotto:2013qsa, Ma:2018zzq}.
+Secondly, inclusive photonuclear processes are of particular interests for the study of small-x parton densities, while dijet~\cite{Vogt:2004yr}, heavy flavor~\cite{Klein:2002wm} and quarkonia photoproduction can be applied to extract small-$x$ gluon densities in protons and nuclei~\cite{Salgado:2011wc}.
+Thirdly, exclusive production of heavy vector mesons $(J/\Psi, \Upsilon)$ offers a useful approach to constrain the small-x nuclear gluon density and provides a rather direct measurement of nuclear shadowing~\cite{DeGruttola:2014kta}.
+Finally, photoproduction mechanism plays a fundamental role in the $\emph{ep}$ deep inelastic scattering at the Hadron Electron Ring Accelerators \cite{Butterworth:1996zw}, and is also an important part of current experimental efforts at the Large Hadron Collider (LHC) \cite{Acharya:2019vlb}.
+Besides, it is the dominant channel in ultra-peripheral collisions~\cite{Baltz:2007kq, Nucl.Rev.Part.Sci_55_271, Baltz:2002pp, Djuvsland:2010qs, Klein:1999qj}.
+Because of these interesting features, photoproduction processes are recognized as a remarkable tool to improve our understanding of strong interactions at high energy regime.